James-sss/DataLab/README.md

 # Data-Lab
-Data-Lab is a full-stack web application with UI and a backend for displaying data from different clients using tables and charts for statistical analysis, inspired by Solita's Dev Academy program 2022 entry exercise https://github.com/solita/dev-academy-2022-exercise.
+Data-Lab is a simple full-stack web application with UI and a backend for displaying data from different clients using tables and charts for statistical analysis, inspired by Solita's Dev Academy program 2022 entry exercise https://github.com/solita/dev-academy-2022-exercise.
 Data is received from clients in CSV files processed and added to the database.